Nearly 90% of woman who die from cervical

 Screening and Testing

-A Pap test is the best way to detect cervical cancer.
-Planning or going for a cervical screening (also known as a Pap test or Pap smear) can be daunting.
+Cervical screening is the best way to detect cervical cancer.
+Planning or going for a cervical screening (previously known as a Pap test or Pap smear) can be daunting.
 It’s one of the most intimate examinations you can receive from your GP, but it’s also one of the most important.

-A Pap test checks for changes in the cervix or neck of the womb at the top of the vagina.
-These may be early changes in the cells of the cervix which are caused by a viral infection called the Human Papilloma Virus (HPV), that in rare cases may over time become cancerous cells.
-Pap tests are vital in recognising these early changes, as at the early stage they can be treated very easily and prevent the onset of cervical cancer.
-By having regular Pap tests, you can help prevent up to 90% of the risk of Cervical Cancer.
+A cervical screening checks for changes in the cervix or neck of the womb at the top of the vagina.
+These may be early changes in the cells of the cervix which are caused by a viral infection called the Human Papillomavirus (HPV), that in rare cases may over time become cancerous cells.
+Cervical screenings are vital in recognising these early changes, as at the early stage they can be treated very easily and prevent the onset of cervical cancer.
+By having regular screenings, you can help prevent up to 90% of the risk of cervical cancer.

-The current guidelines recommend that every woman from the ages of 25-64 who has ever had sex should have a Pap test every three to five years dependent on age , whether or not they are still sexually active.
+The current guidelines recommend that every woman from the ages of 25-64 who has ever had sex should have a cervical screening every three to five years dependent on age , whether or not they are still sexually active.
 These recommendations also apply to women who have been vaccinated against HPV and have had the cervical cancer vaccine.
-The vaccine protects against the two most common strains of HPV, but not all, so Pap tests remain your best protection against cervical cancer.
-Your GP or Practice nurse should let you know if you need to have them more regularly.
+The vaccine protects against the two most common strains of HPV, but not all, so screenings remain your best protection against cervical cancer.
+Your GP or practice nurse should let you know if you need to have them more regularly.

 My first pap/smear test